inflearn logo

 9. [Appendix] Interview Practice

-• Review the main concepts once more in a Q&A format
+• Review the key concepts once more in a Q&A format

-• Understanding the flow and timeline of how complex mechanisms like scope, execution context, event loop, and call stack are interconnected and operate through flowcharts and timelines
+• Understand through flowcharts and timelines how complex mechanisms such as scope, execution context, event loop, and call stack are connected and operate.

 Execution Context Creation Process